s1260201/SDF-Editor/README.md

 # SDF-Editor
 s1260201 GT

-This motivative is exact?
+This motivation is exact?

- SDF(Signed Distance Field) modering is a better  method for rendering curves than polygon modering.
+ SDF (Signed Distance Field) modeling is a better  method for rendering curves than polygon modeling.
 In this research, I’ll implement SDF-based modeling system to make easier in Unity.
 <br>

 How to use

-1, Connecting nodes
+1. Connecting nodes

-2, Exporting codes
+2. Exporting codes

 <br>
 memo